vbauer/lein-jshint/README.md

 A Leiningen plugin that allows to do static analysis for JavaScript files.

-It helps to detect errors and potential problems in your JavaScript code and based on [JSHint](https://github.com/jshint/jshint).
+It helps to detect errors and potential problems in your JavaScript code and is based on [JSHint](https://github.com/jshint/jshint).

 Pre-requirements